Rockets of Today

 If we were to give Soyuz its English name, as with Progress or Federation, it would be “Union”, which is fitting given its multipart design.

-Through September 2024, if I have counted right, there have been 153 crewed Soyuz launches with 405 occupied seats (plus four empty flights).
-Four cosmonauts have been lost in Soyuz mishaps.
-The amazing part is that in the sixty-plus years of Russian spaceflight, only eleven people have ever been launched in anything that was not a Soyuz.
+The amazing part is that in over sixty very busy years of Russian spaceflight, only eleven people have ever been launched in anything that was not a Soyuz.